 (a) The Disclosure Dissemination Agent shall have only such duties as are specifically set forth in this Disclosure Agreement.
 The Disclosure Dissemination Agent's obligation to deliver the information at the times and with the contents described herein shall be limited to the extent the Issuer has provided such information to the Disclosure Dissemination Agent as required by this Disclosure Agreement.
 The Disclosure Dissemination Agent shall have no duty with respect to the content of any disclosures or notice made pursuant to the terms hereof.
 The Disclosure Dissemination Agent shall have no duty or obligation to review or verify any Information or any other information, disclosures or notices provided to it by the Issuer and shall not be deemed to be acting in any fiduciary capacity for the Issuer, the Holders of the Bonds or any other party.
-The Disclosure Dissemination Agent shall have no duty to determine, the materiality thereof.
-The Disclosure Dissemination Agent shall have no duty determine in bialticy of alling to determine, whether the Issuer has complied with this Disclosure Discoure Dissemination Agent shall have no duty to determine.

-disseminate the information (provided that such date is not later than the tenth business day after the occurrence of the Notice Event).
+The Disclosure Dissemination Agent shall have no responsibility for the Issuer's failure to report to the Disclosure Dissemination Agent all have no duty to determine, the materiality thereof.
+The Disclosure Dissemination Agent shall have no duty to determine, or liability for failing to determine, whether the Issuer has complied with this Disclosure disseminate the information (provided that such date is not later than the tenth business day after the occurrence of the Notice Event).

-(c) If the Disclosure Dissemination Agent has been instructed by the Issuer as prescribed in subsection (a) or (b)(ii) of this Section 4 to report the occurrence of a Notice Event, the Disclosure Dissemination Agent shall promptly file a notice of such occurrence with the MSRB in accordance with Section $2(\phi(iv)$ hereof.
+(c) If the Disclosure Dissemination Agent has been instructed by the Issuer as prescribed in subsection (a) or (b)(ii) of this Section 4 to report the occurrence of a Notice Event, the Disclosure Dissemination Agent shall promptly file a notice of such occurrence with the MSRB in accordance with Section $2(\rho(iv)$ hereof.
 This notice may be filed with a cover sheet completed by the Disclosure Dissemination Agent in the form set forth in Exhibit C-1.